 These things have opened a new door to learning on the go which we now call M-Learning.
-Widespread ownership of mobile phones and the increasing availability of other portable and wireless devices have been changing the landscape of technology supported learning.
-Use of these technologies turns out to be well aligned with strategic educational goals such as improving student retention and achievement, supporting differentiation of learning needs, and reaching learners who would not otherwise have the opportunity to participate in education.
+Widespread ownership of mobile phones and the increasing availability of other portable and wireless devices have been changing the landscape of technology-supported learning.
+The use of these technologies turns out to be well aligned with strategic educational goals such as improving student retention and achievement, supporting differentiation of learning needs, and reaching learners who would not otherwise have the opportunity to participate in education.

 Alongside formal education, everyday opportunities to access learning resources on mobile devices have multiplied.
 When making an online booking for a foreign holiday or a flight, you might be offered a phrasebook to download to your audio player or mobile phone.
 When wishing to advance your knowledge of a language, it is possible to find downloadable resources and many websites that can be accessed on the go.
 In practice, there are issues of cost and usability that often stand in the way of such self-initiated mobile learning.